MrCheese2006/Analysis-of-Chaotic-Systems/README.md

 ### Miscellaneous

 All figures are also saved as an eps file in the same location mentioned for each model and analysis method.
+Due to this, the following message may show up in the terminal: ```The PostScript backend does not support transparency; partially transparent artists will be rendered opaque.``` This is because eps files cannot handle transparency.
+If this creates unsatisfactory figures, the png figures should be used instead.

 Thats it!
 Enjoy the code! :)